chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 This will require downtime, so plan accordingly.
 A reduced performance should be expected with this.
 {{< /note >}}

+{{< note >}}
+- Need to setup your workstation based on newly created Autoamte-HA's chef-server.
+Only needed if you have setup the workstation earlier.
+- This inplace migration works only when cookbook are stored at database.
+This do not support use-case, where cookbooks are stored at filesystem.
+{{< /note >}}

 - ssh to all the backend nodes of chef-backend and run `$chef-backend-ctl stop`
 - ssh to all frontend nodes of chef-backend and run `$chef-server-ctl stop`
 - Create one bastion machine in same vpc as chef-infra-server is in.